-- 5857.
-Project Development.
+58. Project Development.
 For the purpose of share balances, the costs counted for Caltrans project development are the amounts programmed for both environmental studies and permits, and preparing plans, specifications, and estimates.
 No adjustment will be made for cost differences that are within 20 percent of the amount programmed for project development at time of construction allocation.
 This flexibility is intended to facilitate the tracking of share balances and is not intended to be permission to overspend a project budget.
-To encourage accurate estimates and minimize the manipulation of share balances, the Commission will consider STIP amendments for project development only when the change in total project development costs is 20 percent or more or when changes in project development costs are the result of STIP amendments to change the scope of the project. - Sections 56 and 57.
-The Department will also identify an updated estimate of the construction cost of the entire project development will also identify an updated estimate of the construction cost of the entire project or a revised scope to stay within the programmed amount.
-The Commission's intent is that the Department not defer the identification of cost increases for a corridor project until the completion of the entire project. - 59.
-Federal Earmark Funds.
-Federal funds earmarked for specific projects that are not subject to federal obligation authority or are accompanied by their own obligation authority, either individually or by project group (such as those specified in the federal SAFETEA-LU authorization act of 2005), are not included in the Fund Estimate or programmed in the STIP.
+To encourage accurate estimates and minimize the manipulation of share balances, the Commission will consider STIP amendments for project development only when the change in total project development costs is 20 percent or more or when changes in project development costs are the result of STIP amendments to change the scope of the project.

+59. Federal Earmark Funds.
+Federal funds earmarked for specific projects that are not subject to federal obligation authority or are accompanied by their own obligation authority, either individually or by project group, are not included in the Fund Estimate or programmed in the STIP.
 Because these funds are made available outside the STIP, they do not count against county or interregional shares.
 If the sponsor or implementing agency for the earmarked project seeks RTIP or ITIP funding to match the federal earmark funds or to complete funding for the project, the project becomes a STIP project and the earmark funds are treated as non-STIP funds.